 Hawaii is one of the most popular destinations in the US.
 The state is well-known for its wonderful beaches, impressive volcanoes, and stunning natural sites.
-So, naturally, most of the famous landmarks in Hawaii are natural, but we have also included a few human-made landmarks, such as the Road to Hana and the Pearl Harbor memorial.
+So, naturally, most of the famous landmarks in Hawaii are natural.
+Still, we have also included a few human-made landmarks, such as the Road to Hana and the Pearl Harbor memorial.

 So, without further ados, let’s explore the most iconic landmarks in Hawaii.